OpenEvalProject/evals/manuscripts/elife-43352/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/43352/elife-43352-fig2-v1.jpg)

 **Figure 2.:** (A) Relative gene expression (read counts per million, RCPM) of selected transcripts from RNAseq performed on testis RNA from 4 month old Tg(Gdnf) and Tg(Gdnf);lu/lu mice.
 No significant change is detected in known spermatogonial marker genes.
 (B) Fold change in RNAseq transcripts for a subset of pluripotency and developmental genes in Tg(Gdnf);lu/lu compared to Tg(Gdnf) testes. ***, p<0.0001.
 (C) Relatively low RCPM of the highest-fold change transcripts shown in (B), compared to the spermatid-expressed protamine two gene Prm2, and differentiating spermatogonia marker Stra8.
 X-axis represents 20,000 genes numbered in descending order by RCPM.
 (D) Semi-quantitative RT-PCR of total testis RNA showing decreasing Eomes expression over time in lu/lu testes.
 (E) Immunostaining for EOMES and undifferentiated spermatogonial markers in WT whole-mount testes.
 EOMES marks some (arrows), but not all (asterisks), GFRA1+ PLZF+ As cells.
 Weak EOMES staining can occasionally be detected in chains of GFRA1+ Aal cells (arrowhead).
 EOMES+ As cells do not express LIN28A (bottom row, arrows).
 (F) Examples of EOMES+ subset of GFRA1+ cells.
 F1 shows an example of two adjacent cells where one is EOMES+ (arrow) and one is EOMES- (asterisk).
 F2 and F2 illustrate two examples of two juxtaposed cells that are both EOMES+.
 F4 illustrates an example of a chain of 6 Aal cells with two EOMES+ (arrow) and four EOMES– (asterisks) cells.
 (G) Graph showing the percent of EOMES+ cell in the GFRA1+ population clone types in WT adult mice (631 GFRA1+ cells from three mice). n = number of clone types counted (e.g. Apr = 114 pairs of cells = 228 GFRA1+ total cells).
 Of the total GFRA1+ Apr population, in 9% of cases both cells were positive for EOMES, while 5% had only one cell positive for EOMES.
 Within the Aal fraction, 4% of the clones express EOMES in a heterogeneous pattern (two Aal chains where 3 of 3 were EOMES+; two Aal chains of 4 where all were EOMES+; one Aal chain of 4 where only one was EOMES+; one Aal chain of 6 where only 2 of 6 cells were EOMES+).
 (H) EOMES is expressed in tightly packed GFRA1+ PLZF+ clusters (arrows) found in Tg(Gdnf) whole-mount tubules.
 EOMES is not expressed in the LIN28A+ cells in the cortical region of the clusters (bottom row, asterisks).
-(I) Detection of EOMES+ GFRA1+ cells (arrows) in Plzf  mutants.
-Asterisks mark an EOMES- GFRA1+ cell.lu/u10.7554/eLife.43352.007Figure 2—source data 1.Figure 2G.
+(I) Detection of EOMES+ GFRA1+ cells (arrows) in Plzf lu/u mutants.
+Asterisks mark an EOMES- GFRA1+ cell.

 We next validated candidate genes at different developmental time points by RT-PCR.
 Using total testis RNA from Tg(Gdnf) and Tg(Gdnf);lu/lu mice, Eomes was reduced in lu/lu testes as early as 3 days after birth, and became barely detectable at 4 and 6 months of age (Figure 2D).
 As mutations in Plzf lead to age-dependent germ cell loss, EOMES is a compelling candidate for a marker of a functional pool of SSCs that is uniquely depleted in luxoid mutants.

-## EOMES is detected in a subpopulation of GFRA1+ cells in the testis
+### EOMES is detected in a subpopulation of GFRA1+ cells in the testis

 Given the differential expression of Eomes in Tg(Gdnf) and Tg(Gdnf);Plzf lu/lu mutants, we assessed whether EOMES was expressed within the spermatogonial population of the testis.
 We immuno-stained whole mount WT seminiferous tubules for EOMES together with GFRA1, which marks As, Apr and small chains of Aal spermatogonia (Figure 2E,F, arrows).
 EOMES was expressed in 12% of the total GFRA1+ As population of cells (Figure 2G).
 Fourteen percent of GFRA1+ Apr clones were also EOMES+ in either one (5%) or both (9%) of the cells (Figures 2F1, F and F3, arrows, and G).
 The clones counted as Apr could be two lineage-independent, but adjacent, As cells, Apr cells about to complete cytokinesis to form two new As cells, or bona fide Apr cells that will go on to form a chain of Aal cells.
 In rare cases (4%) EOMES was detected in some or all of the individual cells of GFRA1+ chains of Aal cells (Figure 2F4, G and figure legend).
 In all instances, EOMES was co-expressed with PLZF (Figure 2E, arrows), which marks all undifferentiated spermatogonia.
 EOMES was not detected in LIN28A-expressing cells (Figure 2E), which we detect in a subset of As cells and in most Apr and Aal cells (Chakraborty et al., 2014).